robballantyne/vespa/MIGRATION.md

 - ❌ No more `BACKEND` variable needed (defaults to `generic`)
 - ❌ No more `MODEL_LOG` required (no log tailing)
 - ❌ No more custom worker code
-- ✅ Simple `BENCHMARK` variable points to benchmark function
+- ✅ Simple `VESPA_BENCHMARK` variable points to benchmark function
 - ✅ Still works with vLLM, Ollama, TGI (OpenAI mode), llama.cpp

 ---